 - If you have no option but to drive, stick to zero alcohol beers, mocktails or standard soft drinks.

-- Not every night out has to involve a bar or pub - book a table at a restaurant or try one of our alcohol-free nights on the town ideas.
+- Not every night out has to involve a bar or pub - book a table at a restaurant or try one of our alcohol-free nights ideas.

 - Find out if you are safe to drive the morning after drinking.